-- Setting up exercise, finding venue, inviting people, etc. - Participate in the exercise, take notes - Write up final report Please Describe the Fellow's Anticipated Role in Cluster and Outbreak Investigations - Include Activities and Time Allocation (Required Competency of Fellowship) As a small health department, should clusters or outbreaks occur (foodborne, respiratory, TB, etc) .The current foodborne epidemiologist is a former AEF and has indicated a willingness to work with the new fellows.
+- Setting up exercise, finding venue, inviting people, etc. - Participate in the exercise, take notes - Write up final report Please Describe the Fellow's Anticipated Role in Cluster and Outbreak Investigations - Include Activities and Time Allocation (Required Competency of Fellowship) As a small health department, should clusters or outbreaks occur (foodborne, respiratory, TB, etc) the fellow would work with the foodborne epidemiologist, immunization epidemiologist, TB epidemiologist, etc. to help support the outbreak investigation.
 Please include activities and time allocation (required competency of fellowship).
-Time allocation will be dependent on the outbreak/cluster: Our foodborne's may take a couple weeks where as our HCV outbreak took months.
+Time allocation will be dependent on the outbreak/cluster: Our foodborne outbreaks may take a couple weeks whereas our HCV outbreak took months.
 The fellow will participate in the following: